AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Noteworthy Facts.

-Differing from the so-called \"orthodox\" Christians on many points, the three great Gnostic sects of the Second Century were in full agreement with Clement and Origen and the Alexandrine school, and probably with the great majority of Christians, in their views of human destiny.
+Differing from the so-called "orthodox" Christians on many points, the three great Gnostic sects of the Second Century were in full agreement with Clement and Origen and the Alexandrine school, and probably with the great majority of Christians, in their views of human destiny.
 They